shaunpersad/authless-comments-example/README.md

 If you do not wish to use Docker, you must set the `proxy.target` in `package.json` back to `http://localhost:9000` instead of `http://back-end:9000`, and then follow the instructions below.

-1. Clone the repository and run `npm install` from the root of the repo to install all dependencies.
+1. Clone the repository and run `yarn` from the root of the repo to install all dependencies.

 2. From inside the project folder, run:

 ```
-npm start:lambda
+yarn start:lambda
 ```

 This will open a local server running at `http://localhost:9000` serving your Lambda functions, updating as you make changes in the `src/lambda` folder.